-Wetaskiwin Mall is a 142,800 square foot single-level enclosed community mall in Wetaskiwin, located approximately 75 kilometres south of Edmonton.
+Wetaskiwin Mall is a 144,383 square foot single-level enclosed community mall in Wetaskiwin, located approximately 75 kilometres south of Edmonton.
 Wetaskiwin's regional trade area has a population of approximately 40,000.
 Wetaskiwin is located in a region dominated by the petroleum industry.
 Wetaskiwin Mall is the only enclosed mall in the town, plays a key role in the community and faces limited competition.
 The mall's key tenants include Liquidation World and Dollarama.
 In addition, a Canadian Tire, located on an adjacent property under separate title and ownership, has direct access to the mall and is an important shadow anchor.
 There is also a McDonald's restaurant, which the REIT understands occupies a free-standing pad under a prepaid long-term ground lease, on an adjacent property.
 In addition, Wal-Mart has vacated the premises and is moving to a neighbouring site and a leasing strategy is being developed to fill this vacancy.
 Wal-Mart ceased paying rent in January, 2007.
-As of December 31, 2006, Wetaskiwin Mall was 91.6% leased and occupied by 29 tenants.
+As of December 31, 2007, Wetaskiwin Mall was 59.3% leased and occupied by 31 tenants.
 The mall was built in 1980 and renovated in 2002.
 It is situated on a 15.1 acre site and has parking for approximately 950 vehicles.

 Key Tenants Area Leased (sq. ft.) % GLA Expiry Date

-Wal-Mart (dark) 50,706 35.5% January 2007

-Liquidation World 20,000 14.0% January 2017
+Liquidation World 20,000 14% January 2017

-Dollarama 9,300 6.5% October 2016
+Dollarama 9,300 7% October 2016